Fangmbeng/ml-model-comparison/README.md

 - The `param_grid` is currently set for **Random Forest** and does not apply to **SVM** and **MLP**.
 Consider customizing the hyperparameters for each model separately for better tuning.
 - Running `GridSearchCV` for all three models sequentially may be slow.
 You may want to parallelize or reduce the search space for efficiency.

-Let me know if you need modifications! 🚀
+Let me know if you have any modifications! 🚀